 Since a robust background in applied economics allows analysts to make informed predictions about future trends, professionals who can understand and apply economic research are in high demand.
 Those who can analyze and interpret sophisticated economic data and intelligently apply economic theory are able to better assess the economic impact of key public policy questions.
 The Masters of Science in Applied Economics from AUM is a carefully designed program which offers rigorous training in quantitative analysis, economic modeling and econometrics.
 It prepares graduates to seek employment as program or policy analysts who are skilled in evidence-based quantitative methods.

 The Masters of Science in Applied Economics is a cohort program, meeting one evening a week.
-It can be completed in three semesters and is a 10-course program (Core Courses for the MS in Applied Economics); of these, eight courses will be in the general area in economics and two courses will be for the specific tracks.
-Students in this graduate school program can choose between three tracks:
+It can be completed in three semesters and is a 10-course program that includes classes such as the following:

 Note: While salaries vary depending on several factors including your level of experience, education and training, and geography and industry, here is a sampling of the future job growth and salaries nationally.

 There are a number of career positions available to graduates of a master’s-level economics degree.
 One such senior position, Economist, collects and analyzes data, research trends, and evaluates economic issues for resources, goods, and services.
 Employment of economists is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
 Job prospects should be best for those with a master’s degree or Ph.D., strong analytical skills, and experience using statistical analysis software.
 The median annual wage for economists was $104,340 in May 2018.